LazoCoder/Pokemon-Terminal/README.md

 ![](https://i.imgur.com/82DAT97.jpg)

+## ConEmu settings

+1. From the menu under the symbol at left of title bar, navigate to Settings > Main > Background
+2. Set Darkening to maximum (255).
+3. Set Placement to Stretch.
+4. Click Save Settings.
+5. Optionally you apply transparency under Features > Transparency.

 ## Adding Custom Images

 The folder `pokemonterminal/Images/Extra` is for adding custom images.
 You can manually add backgrounds to this folder and they will be visible to the program.
 Only JPG format is supported.
 To see a list of all the custom backgrounds type: